Kousalya22008930/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## step 1:
 Import pandas, numpy and sklearn.
 ## step 2:
-2.Calculate the values for the training data set
+Calculate the values for the training data set
 ## step 3:
-3.Calculate the values for the test data set.
+Calculate the values for the test data set.
 ## step 4:
-4.Plot the graph for both the data sets and calculate for MAE, MSE and RMSE.
+Plot the graph for both the data sets and calculate for MAE, MSE and RMSE.

 ## Program:
 ```